Leo Fortune-West: Early and personal life

-Fortune-West was born and raised in Stratford, Greater London, and grew up as a supporter of Leyton Orient.
 His surname at birth was West, but he later appended his mother's surname to his own surname, as he felt that having the word "fortune" in his name would make him lucky.
 He has two nephews who are professional footballers; Clayton Fortune and Jonathan Fortune.
 Fortune-West married Radmila Cvijetinovic in Tower Hamlets, London in June 1996, and the couple had a child in 2000.

 Career

 Early career in non-League football

 Fortune-West started his football career in non-League football with Tiptree United in the Eastern Counties League aged 17, with whom he played one season, filling the roles of full-back, centre-back and striker.
 He moved onto Bishop's Stortford and joined Dartford in the season they went out of business.
 A period at Hendon and then Dagenham & Redbridge followed this before he signed for Stevenage Borough in the Football Conference in 1994.
 He scored 7 goals in 17 league appearances for Stevenage in 1994–95, after which he moved into the Football League with Gillingham on 12 July 1995.
 The fee of £5,000 was raised for the cash-strapped club by its Supporters' Club.
 Becoming a full-time professional necessitated giving up a degree course at the University of Greenwich.